wheelo/gulp-version-patch/README.md

 **Version Types**

-When the 'gulp-version-patch' package comes to the `0.5.0`.
+When the 'gulp-version-patch' package comes to the version 0.5.0.
 We have another feature to specify the patching version.
 You might specify the param `{ versionType: TYPE }` to indicate the patched version type.
 Either of date, time, MD5 can be indicated.
 Moreover, you can specify your DIY type for patching (i.e. the last one as follows).
 The param `TYPE` can be chosen one of `0, 1, 2, 3, 4`.

 - `%DATE%`  date [**YYYYMMDD**]
 - `%DT%`  date + time [**YYYYMMDDHHIISS**]